senzing-garage/knowledge-base/HOWTO/install-senzing-using-docker.md

-# Install Senzing using Docker
+# How to install Senzing using Docker

 ## Overview